-The Committee on the Elimination of Racial Discrimination today concluded its consideration of the combined eighth to tenth periodic report of Kazakhstan, with Committee Experts commending Kazakhstan on school enrolment in the country, and asking questions about inter-ethnic tensions and anti-discrimination legislation.
+The Committee on the Elimination of Racial Discrimination today concluded its consideration of the combined sixteenth to eighteenth periodic report of Suriname, with Committee Experts commending the State on its efforts to establish an anti-discrimination law, and asking questions on the effects of mercury pollution and access to education for indigenous and tribal persons.

-The Committee will issue its concluding observations on the report of Kazakhstan after its one hundred and sixth session concludes on 29 April.
-Those, and other documents relating to the Committee’s work, including reports submitted by States parties, will be available on the session’s webpage.
+The Committee will issue its concluding observations on the report of Suriname at the end of its one hundred and seventh session, which concludes on 30 August.
 Summaries of the public meetings of the Committee can be found here, while webcasts of the public meetings can be found here.
+The programme of work of the Committee’s one hundred and seventh session and other documents related to the session can be found here.

 Presentation of Report